chrisdickinson/voxel-control/README.md

 # voxel-control

-manipulate [voxel-physical objects](https://github.com/chrisdickinson/voxel-physical) using a state object. implements basic FPS controls.
+manipulate [voxel-physical objects](https://github.com/chrisdickinson/voxel-physical) using a state object. implements basic FPS controls. is a `through` stream of sorts -- it relies on voxel-engine to call `control.tick(dt)` to start producing events. it will buffer events when paused.

 ### options